openwhisk-blog/openwhisk.blog/content/post/openwhisk-is-a-cloud-cms.md

 The problem repeat itself all the time.
 In the beginning, enthusiasts want to learn the foundations.
 It was once HTML, today it is Docker.

-Back then, the pages were uploaded via FTP, today they are put on Kubernetes.
+Back then, pages were uploaded via FTP, today they put code on Kubernetes.
 It seems that it is "the right way" and that the only way is "do-it-yourself".

-The lucky ones are those who instead avoid incomplete technology and go to the final solution.
-I say it again: the containers and Kubernetes are only a part of the cloud-native, they are NOT the solution.
+The lucky ones are those who instead avoid incomplete technology and wait for the complete  solution.
+I want to say it again:  containers and Kubernetes are only a (small) part of the cloud-native approach; they are NOT the solution.

-There are complete solutions, such as nimbella, and in a few years nobody will use Kubernetes alone but only as part of complete products that solve the whole problem and not just a piece. rememberrəˈmembər
+There are complete solutions.
+OpenWhisk is one  such as nimbella, and in a few years nobody will use Kubernetes alone but only as part of complete products that solve the whole problem and not just a piece. rememberrəˈmembər

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzNjM5MTk4Ml19
+eyJoaXN0b3J5IjpbMTI0NDQ5NTg0M119
 -->